• Home

 The 'docker run' command has the following syntax:

-The command 'docker run', first create the container and then start it.
+The command 'docker run', first creates the container (from the specified image) and then starts it.

 Let's run the nginx image: